Applications of Machine Learning in Constraining Multi-Scalar Models: Strategy

 \section{Strategy}

 Adopting the computational strategy proposed in Ref.~\cite{ML}, we train neural networks to predict the UNI and BFB constraints simultaneously.
 For that, we employ four fully connected neural networks, each consisting of eight layers as displayed in Fig.~\ref{picture1}.
 The first network, net-1, comprises 128 neurons and is trained on raw data supplemented with an appropriate number of true samples.
 Net-1 is then used to generate refined training data for net-2, which has 256 neurons.
 Subsequently, net-3 and net-4 are trained on the same dataset as net-2 but with larger architectures of 512 and 1024 neurons, respectively.
 The outputs of net-3 and net-4 are further used to filter the predictions obtained from net-2.
-For this study, computations were performed on a desktop computer with the following configuration: \paragraph{System:} \begin{itemize} \item CPU: Intel® Core™ i9-13900K, 24 Cores (8P+16E) 2.2-5.8\,GHz